Learning Physical Concepts in Cyber-Physical Systems: A Case Study: Introduction

 \section{Introduction}

 The success of Deep Learning \citep{Bengio2021-os} is enabled by the ability of neural networks to learn abstract concepts from complex data.
 Once learned, these abstract concepts can simplify the solution of a wide variety of problems.
-Often these concepts correspond to unobservable or even unknown quantities.
+Often, these concepts correspond to unobservable or even unknown quantities.
 Famous examples are BERT \citep{Devlin2018-dm} for natural language processing problems and ResNet \citep{He2016-zt} for computer vision tasks.
 However, concept learning and transfer learning are hardly used for CPS.

-CPS are characterized by the interaction between a computational entity and a physical process \citep{Muhuri2019-co}.
 In most cases, CPS data are available in the form of multivariate time series.
 If deep learning models were available that could extract or identify physical concepts from this sensor data, simpler solutions could be found for tasks such as predictive maintenance \citep{Nguyen2019-dx}, anomaly detection \citep{Niggemann2015-dy} or diagnosis \citep{Zhang2019-do}.
 Examples of such physical concepts would answer the following questions: Can the large number of sensors be represented by a small number of variables that describe the state of the system?
 If so, how can these variables be interpreted?
 And can the behavior of the CPS over time be described in a simple way?
 These questions motivate this paper and lead to the following research questions: \Ni Can the benefit of RepL methods be demonstrated on CPS examples?
 What are useful concepts for CPS models?
-How are concepts defined for time series? \Nii What are the advantages and disadvantages of these methods and to which CPS use cases they can be applied?
+How are concepts defined for time series? \Nii What are the advantages and disadvantages of these methods and to which CPS use cases can they be applied?

+To answer these questions, we implement four concept learning methods that we consider promising using the three-tank system as an example (see Figure \ref{fig:three-tank-overview}).
+This example is well suited in our context for two reasons: First, the complexity is low and the concepts are therefore relatively easy to understand.
+Second, it can be easily extended incrementally in complexity up to the Tennessee Eastman Process \citep{Balzereit2021-vy}.